kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 November 1: Fixed possible crash when unloading the DLL.
 - 2023 November 6: Remade DLL unloading and added "GIF mode" and "no gravity" mode.
 - 2023 November 13: Fixed a possible freeze when unloading the DLL.
+- 2023 November 14: Added ability to play the game frame-by-frame or in "slow motion" mode (in training mode only).